dhchenx/mmkit-features/doc/multimodal_features_library.md

 ## Multimodal Features Library

 This section presents technical details of the multimodal features library provided by our ```mmkit-features``` toolkit.
-All features extraction and basic modules are used to support this module, which is our focus in the project.
+All features extraction and basic modules are used to support this module, which is our goal in the project.

-We aim to develop a commmon framework of multimodal features library to extract, represent, store, fuse, retrive multimodal features in a rapid and efficient way.
-With the use of the `MMFeaturesLib` object in the toolkit, we are easy to create a multimodal features library.
+We aim to develop a common framework of multimodal feature library to extract, represent, store, fuse, retrieve multimodal features in a rapid and efficient way.
+With the use of the `MMFeaturesLib` object in the toolkit, we are easy to create a multimodal feature library.

 ### A toy example of multimodal features library